 The overall objective is to find out how PrEP uptake and use among people with a migrant background in Belgium can be improved.
 More specifically, we will explore the following topics:

 This is a qualitative study, which means we try to learn by listening to people’s stories and ideas.
 We are mainly interested in participants’ experiences with HIV prevention and PrEP, and the meaning they attribute to it.

 We will use the following data collection techniques:

 Our study population includes all people with a migrant background that are vulnerable for HIV.
-This includes Sub-Saharan African migrants, migrant men who have sex with men, sex workers with a migrant background and more.
+This includes men and women from Sub-Saharan African descent, migrant men who have sex with men and migrant sex workers.

 We will build an evidence base on: